 Budokon YogaThe art of seamless transition coupled with the beauty of circular rotation.

-Heavily influenced by Iyengar and Ashtanga yogic techniques and alignment with focus being on control, calm, power and precision.
+Heavily influenced by Iyengar and Ashtanga yogic techniques, Budokon Yoga focuses on control, power and precision.
 These techniques are uniquely different from traditional Hatha Yoga in the sense that they not only work to improve range of motion and strength, but they also explore the body’s ability to sustain another person’s body weight.

 WHAT IS A BUDOKON®YOGA CLASS LIKE?

 In the sequence you will find stretching, strengthening and balancing poses (including handstands and inversions), which will challenge the practitioner for face fears and other limiting emotions in a safe way.
 The movement sequences usually end in Savasana (corpse pose), where students get to relax the body and allow the benefits of the movement practice to seep in.